Upward Arrow Icon - Navigation

 6. Developing Sales Channels

-Tech startups often rely on digital sales channels, including inbound marketing, SEO, content marketing, and affiliate networks.
-Your GTM deck should explain how your sales motion, including direct sales, leverages these channels to scale effectively.
+Tech startups mostly depend on digital sales channels, such as inbound marketing, SEO, content marketing, and affiliate networks.
+Your GTM deck will have to present an omnichannel sales motion that includes direct sales, and also how your different sales motion leverages these channels to scale efficiently.

 For Example: UpScope